Understanding Core Childhood Needs

 John Bowlby described attachment as an emotional bond that impacts behaviour “from the cradle to the grave.”
 Young children who are securely attached generally become visibly upset when their caregivers leave and are happy when their parents return.
 When frightened, these children will seek comfort from the parent or caregiver.
 Contact initiated by a parent is readily accepted by securely attached children and they greet the return of a parent with positive behaviour.
 While these children can be comforted to some extent by other people in the absence of a parent or caregiver, they clearly prefer parents to strangers.

-Children may not get a secure attachment if their parents are absent, neglect them, are in and out of the person’s life or are abusive towards them in some way.
-Secure attachments may also not develop if a parent shows inconsistent emotions and behaviours – for example, sometimes being caring and funny, but at other times being angry, or withdrawn.
+Children may not get a secure attachment if their parents are absent, neglect them, are in and out of their life or are abusive towards them in some way.
+Secure attachments may also not develop if a parent shows inconsistent emotions and behaviours – for example, sometimes being caring and funny, but at other times being angry or withdrawn.

 Identity can be considered to have two parts – personal and social.
 Personal identity refers to children’s feelings about how they differ from others, their sense of uniqueness and of individuality.
 Social identity refers to the ways in which the child feels they are (or would like to be) the same as others, typically through identification with family and/or friends.
 Therefore, our identity forms through our interactions with others, where we learn about our similarities/ differences, communication strategies, our likes/ dislikes and our personal strengths.
 The first people that we have these learning experiences with are our caregivers.